 Dong did little to prove people wrong and made just one Premier League appearance, starting up front alongside Ole Gunnar Solskjaer in the second-string starting XI at Chelsea in 2007.

-The forward drifted back into obscurity and retired at 29, with Spanish publication Marca claiming Fangzhuo underwent plastic surgery to stop people from recognising him.
+The forward later retired from football at the age of 29, with Spanish publication Marca claiming Fangzhuo underwent plastic surgery to stop people from recognising him.

 After coming through the United academy, Lawrence was given his debut by interim player-manager Ryan Giggs against Hull City in 2014.

 That proved to be his first and last appearance for the club as the midfielder signed for Leicester City a few weeks later.
 After three years at the Foxes, Lawrence joined Derby County in 2017.

 — The Second Tier (@secondtierpod) January 15, 2022